danguzzo/CircularEEE_SDModel/README.md

 Limited implementation of non-transaction based CE strategies | Increase understanding of the impacts of sharing and servitisation strategies
 Limited explanatory ability of CE mechanisms leverages |	Increase understanding of the structures and incentives for CE mechanisms implementation.

+## Referencing to this model
+When referring to 'The Circular EEE SD Model', please use:
+Guzzo, D., Rodrigues, V. P., & Mascarenhas, J. (2020).
+The Circular EEE SD Model.
+Retrieved from: https://github.com/danguzzo/circularEEE_Sdmodel.

+Also, please check results and insghts from model use in the publication:
+Guzzo, D., Rodrigues, V. P., & Mascarenhas, J. (2021).
+A systems representation of the Circular Economy: Transition scenarios in the Electrical and Electronic Equipment (EEE) industry.
+Technological Forecasting and Social Change. https://doi.org/10.1016/j.techfore.2020.120414

 ## References

 de Almeida, A., & Rosenfeld, A. H. (1987).
 Demand-Side Management and Electricity End-Use Efficiency (Vol. 149; A. T. Almeida & A. H. Rosenfeld, Eds.). https://doi.org/10.1620/tjem.162.269